 - Keep the elbows inwards on your side and keep the lower limb on the floor

-- Hold them at the top side for a while before you return to the initial position.
+- Hold them at the top side before you return to the initial position.
 Repeat the gesture at least ten times.
-Switch side for the complete activity.
+Switch sides for the complete activity.

 2. Stability Ball Crunch

 It is a modification of the clamshell exercise.
 However, it will work towards your core and your abs.